Kreyu/data-table-bundle/README.md

 }
 ```

 If you wish to override the operator selector completely, create custom form type and pass it as `operator_type` option.
 Options passed as `operator_options` are used in that type.

-## TODO

-- [X] Personalization (to let user change the columns visibility and order);
-- [X] Filter & personalization persistence (to save filters & personalization applied by the user);
-- [ ] Personalization docs
-- [ ] Filter & personalization persistence docs
-- [ ] Export to excel (both with and without personalization & applied filters);